-Solution 12 – Remove Internet Explorer Developer Channel
+12. Remove Internet Explorer Developer Channel

-If you don’t have Internet Explorer Developer Channel, you can fix the problem by installing and then removing it by using the instructions above.
+Note: If you don’t have an Internet Explorer Developer Channel, you can fix the problem by installing and then removing it by using the instructions above.

-Solution 13 – Update libeay32.dll and ssleay32.dll files
+13. Update libeay32.dll and ssleay32.dll files

 Simply download these files from the latest PHP package and update them, and the problem should be resolved.
-In addition, some users are also suggesting to update php_curl.dll, so you might want to try that as well.
+In addition, some users are also suggesting updating php_curl.dll, so you might want to try that as well.

 ERROR_RELOC_CHAIN_XEEDS_SEGLIM and The operating system cannot run %1 errors can cause a lot of problems on your PC, but you should be able to fix them by using one of our solutions.

 If you have any additions or suggestions leave us a note in the comments section below.

 Still having issues?
 Fix them with this tool:

 Some driver-related issues can be solved faster by using a dedicated tool.
 If you're still having problems with your drivers, just download DriverFix and get it up and running in a few clicks.
 After that, let it take over and fix all of your errors in no time!